rami3l/stripmargin/README.md

 # stripmargin

-A little library that enables you to write multiline strings *à la* Scala.
+A little Rust library that enables you to write multiline strings *à la* Scala.

 ## Usage